hg2000/coin/readme.md

 ## Add another crypto trading plattform

-1. Create a class which implements the `DriverInterface` from `App\Driver\DriverInterface.php`.
+1. Create a class which implements the `AdapterInterface` from `App\Adapter\AdapterInterface.php`.
 See `Bitcoinde` and `Poloniex` implementations as examples.
-2. Add the plattform credentials in `config/app.php` in the "driver" section
+2. Add the plattform credentials in `config/app.php` in the "adapter" section
-3. Add Driver to `api.active` config (in `.env` or `config.app.php`)
+3. Add Adapter to `api.active` config (in `.env` or `config.app.php`)

-You may test your driver class by creating a test which extends the `AbstractDriverTest` class under `tests/Integration`.
+You may test your adapter class by creating a test which extends the `AbstractAdapterTest` class under `tests/Integration`.